Team302Fall/Team302Fall/DesignIdeation/DesignSubpage.md

 ![](pump_pic.jpg)

-*An environmental measuring device for the veggie farming sector that utilizes a temp and humidity sensor, that has a pump powered by solar and rechargeable battery with a minimalist aesthetic.*
+Morphological generated prompt: *An environmental measuring device for the veggie farming sector that utilizes a temp and humidity sensor, that has a pump powered by solar and rechargeable battery with a minimalist aesthetic.*

 The temp sensor would track air temperature ensuring that the crops remain within the ideal temperature ranges for growth.
 The humidity sensor would help manage air moisture which is crucial for many vegetable crops.
 The pump would be activated to irrigate the crops or to mist the air if humidity levels drop too low.